TeamMidnightDust/MidnightControls/.github/ISSUE_TEMPLATE/controller_support.md

 If applicable, add screenshots or videos to help explain your problem.

 **Desktop (please complete the following information):**
+ - Have you checked #263 for your controller? [e.g. Yes/No]
+ - Connection method [e.g. Wired / Bluetooth]

  - OS: [e.g. Windows / Linux / MacOS]
  - Minecraft [e.g. 1.20.4]
  - Modloader [e.g. Fabric Loader 0.15.6]